 In this example, we will give the keys as GET argument.
 For example,

 www.mywebsite.com/index.php?page=home to access the home page.
 Then, we check if the key exists in our array.
 If it does, we take the value associated with the key and if it does not, we simply load the home page.
 Since the value given in the GET variable is never given to the include function, we are safe.

 Finally, we can change the value of the variable

-allow_url_include in the php configuration.
+allow_url_include in the PHP configuration.
 As the name says, it will prevent anyone to load distant content using the include function.
-However, this is not enough since it does no prevent to access local files.
+However, this is not enough since it does not prevent to access local files.